Art in Public Places Policy

 - Art work created by students currently enrolled for credit in one or more art classes at Lewis & Clark College may be submitted for display.

-- The artist must submit an online proposal to the Office of the Provost.
-Exhibits will be coordinated by the Office of the Provost in consultation with designated representatives as appropriate (e.g. Facility Services, representatives from the three campuses, departments).
+- The artist must submit an online proposal.
+Exhibits will be coordinated in consultation with designated representatives as appropriate (e.g. Facility Services, representatives from the three campuses, departments).
+Proposal form

 - Art work by Lewis & Clark College faculty, staff, students, alumni, and artists not enrolled in an art class will be considered for exhibit on a case-by-case basis (e.g. annual symposia which include art exhibits of both student and professional work).

 - Requests for exhibits of students’ class work will take precedence over other requests.